-We now stock a large range of pond plants including Lilies, oxygenators, marginals and floating plants.
+We now supply a large range of pond plants including Lilies, oxygenators, marginals and floating plants.

 Our Pond Plants are sent directly from our Supplier so delivery is separate from fish deliveries and will occur a delivery charge separate from our usual delivery charges.

-Please place Pond Plant orders separately from your fish order to avoid confusion on delivery times.
+Pond Plant orders must be placed separately from your fish order to avoid confusion on delivery times.